mdn/translated-content/files/zh-cn/mozilla/add-ons/webextensions/working_with_the_tabs_api/index.md

 ### tabs.js

-In [tabs.js](https://github.com/mdn/webextensions-examples/blob/main/tabs-tabs-tabs/tabs.js), we’ll see how the list of tabs is built and added to the popup.
+In [tabs.js](https://github.com/mdn/webextensions-examples/blob/main/tabs-tabs-tabs/tabs.js), we'll see how the list of tabs is built and added to the popup.

 #### Creating the popup